7 Best C# Web Scraping Libraries in 2023

 }

-extension with a web client that can emulate a web browser, such as jQuery.
+extension with a web client that can emulate a web browser like jQuery.

 package through NuGet Package Manager.
 Open the Program.cs